predictivetechnologysystems/MachineTrader-Community/README.md

 <img width="1595" alt="Screen Shot 2022-09-23 at 8 03 22 AM" src="https://user-images.githubusercontent.com/79699033/191956976-be772e82-b8de-4082-a837-41e7ff0b634c.png">

 Executing the "modify market indicators" node will start a flow that deletes the current sqlite table, where the indicators are stored, and creates a new one.
 The second flow will insert the tickers you'd like to use.
 Simply paste a comma-separated list of tickers in the "Add Market Symbols" Node and once you've deployed, they will be your new Market Indicators.
-One caveat for add crypto pairs: make sure you use the Polygon.io syntax for cryptos which start with an "X:" so that Bitcoin has the ticker "X:BTCUSD".
+One caveat for add crypto pairs: make sure you use the Polygon.io syntax for cryptos which start with an "X:" For example, Bitcoin uses the ticker "X:BTCUSD".
 The full list of Polygon cryptos is shown in the file "crypto list.txt".

 The steps for changing the Watchlist tickers are similar.